stefanuddenberg/python_for_bcs/psyc_496_syllabus.md

 Each week we will be spending a considerable portion of our lab time working on various lab exercises.
 Each lab assignment is one of the final sections of each chapter in the textbook.
 Lab assignments should be turned in each week on the course website.
-Labs are due each week on Friday at 5pm.
-They can be turned in by Monday at 5pm for a 20% deduction.
-After Monday at 5pm, they will not be accepted unless you have made prior arrangements.
+Labs are due each week on Monday at 5pm.
+They can be turned in by Tuesday at 5pm for a 20% deduction.
+After Tuesday at 5pm, they will not be accepted unless you have made prior arrangements.

 ### Homework — 20%